eemeli/yaml/docs/CONTRIBUTING.md

 If you're intending to contribute to the upstream repo, please make sure that your code style matches the Prettier and ESLint rules.
 The easiest way to do that is to configure your editor to do that for you, but `lint` and `prettier` npm scripts are also provided.

+If you use an LLM when writing pull requests, this must be explicitly declared in the pull request.
+If there is indication of undeclared LLM assistance, the pull request will be declined.